A look at the next 5 HOF ballots

-Three players punched their tickets to Cooperstown in 2024: first-timers Adri¨¢n Beltr¨¦ and Joe Mauer, along with Todd Helton, who made it in his sixth year of eligibility.
+Three players punched their tickets to Cooperstown in 2025: first-timers Ichiro Suzuki and CC Sabathia, along with Billy Wagner, who made it in his 10th and final year of eligibility.

-(The projections below are unofficial until each year's ballot is announced, which the 2025 ballot was on Monday.
+(The projections below are unofficial until each year's ballot is announced.
 Players must be retired for five seasons and have appeared in the Majors in at least 10 seasons to be eligible for the Hall of Fame ballot.)

 2026 ballot